Are you looking for the best ssh client for windows?

-Solar Putty is a new SSH client that has a multi tab interface to support multiple sessions from one console.
+Solar Putty is a modern Windows SSH client that has a multi-tab interface to support multiple sessions from one console.

 In addition to SSH, Solar Putty supports telnet, SCP, SFTP TFP protocols.

 The tabbed interface makes it easy to establish multiple sessions and switch back and forth between them.
-The browser like homepage provides quick and intuitive access to sessions and with the ability to save credentials you can establish an SSH session in one simple click.
+The browser like homepage provides quick and intuitive access to sessions and with the ability to save credentials, you can establish an SSH session with one simple click.